About Ashley McAulay

 Since leaving York, went onto postgraduate education at Salford, studying Music Performance.
 Whilst at Salford, he joined ensembles such as the World Music Ensemble, the Adelphi Contemporary Music Group, Indian Jazz-Rock fusion band Wingspread and collaborated with other artforms such as Art & Dance.

-During his research, became infatuated with music from different parts of the world studying the history of Brazilian Choro, and then later delving into the world of graphic scores, in which became his masters project, in which he continues to compose graphic scores which are performed by the Adelphi Contemporary Music Group.
+During his research, became infatuated with music from different parts of the world studying the history of Brazilian Choro, and then later delving into the world of graphic scores, in which became his masters project, in which he continues to compose graphic scores which are performed regularly by the Adelphi Contemporary Music Group.
+His Masters research was published in 2024 (available via figshare).

-Since graduating in 2022, has performed at Lancaster Jazz Festival, Salford University Freshers Week, Black History Month performances, Women's history month, Enviroultion, Contact theatres Turn (2023), Improvisation nights and more recently SKA Observatory at Jodrell Bank.
+Since graduating in 2022, has performed at Lancaster Jazz Festival, Salford University Freshers Week, Black History and Women's history performances, Envirolution, Contact theatres' Turn (2023), Improvisation nights, SKA Observatory at Jodrell Bank, Gobefest, the Bridgewater Hall, Stockport Plaza and even Madrid.

-Ashley continues to work with musicians, projects and bands across the globe and is always ecstatic for new collaborations.
+Ashley continues to work with musicians, projects and bands across the globe and is always ecstatic for new collaborations, compositions and opportunities to make the contemporary come to life.